cepthomas/Nebulua/README.md

+# Nebulua TODO1 update all

-# Nebulua TODO2 Copy doc from Nebulator\README.md
+TODO2 Copy some doc from Nebulator\README.md

 - An experimental version of Nebulator using Lua as the script flavor.
 - Windows UTF only.